-Appraising is an always changing profession.
-On a regular basis, it seems, appraisers are asked to include more information or have steps added to their process.
-All of this is to guarantee the end user receives the best information possible.
-To stay current with the constantly changing requirements, Crest Appraisal Services is constantly testing additional tools and improving processes to increase efficiency so we can do more work for you.
-At Crest Appraisal Services we know that time is important to everybody, so below are some tips you can do to lower turn times on any appraisals ordered with Crest Appraisal Services.
+Appraising is a constantly changing profession.
+Regularly, it seems, appraisers are asked to offer additional information or have steps added to their data gathering.
+All to guarantee the end user gets the best data available.
+To keep up with the continuously changing requirements, Crest Appraisal Services is constantly acquiring additional tools and tweaking processes in order to increase efficiency so we can do more work for our customers.
+Since Crest Appraisal Services knows that time is important to everyone, we've listed some items you can do to speed up the process each time you order an appraisal from Crest Appraisal Services.

-- By ordering online, you get automatic e-mail confirmations that the order was received, and fast, secure .PDF format report delivery.
+- With online ordering, you get automatic e-mail notifications that the order was received, and fast, secure .PDF format report delivery.
 This tip single-handedly will save the most time!
-We don't have to manually enter information from a fax, and you don't have to wonder whether we got the order.
+No longer do we have to manually enter information from a fax, and nor will you wonder whether the order was received.

-- Are you providing complete and accurate data about the subject property?
+- Are you providing complete and accurate information about the subject property?

-- Being just one number off on the street address can really unnecessarily interrupt an appraisal assignment.
-And if you have a tax parcel number, plat map number, subdivision name or anything else that uniquely identifies the property, please pass it along.
-We even welcome lists of recent sales from the area — remember, however, that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may differ from yours.
+- Being just one number off on the street address can really add unnecessary time to an appraisal assignment.
+Unique identifiers like a tax parcel number, plat map number, or subdivision name is great information to pass long with the assignment.
+Even a list of recent area sales is welcome — remember, however, that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may differ from yours.

 Feel free to contact us if you have any questions about your property or a job we're working on for you.

-- It's relatively easy to appraise a cookie-cutter house.
-Most of an appraiser's time is spent analyzing how differing elements contribute to or detract from what otherwise would be a property's market value.
-Let us know up front when ordering your report if there are unique elements of the home or surrounding area -- for example, it's recently had an addition put on, it's subject to zoning restrictions, it's prone to flooding.
-While these are things that we'll find out on our own, knowing them early on makes your report arrive faster.
+- It's relatively easy to appraise a cookie-cutter home.
+What takes time is analyzing how differing features contribute to or detract from what otherwise would be a property's market value.
+Let us know up front when ordering your report if there are unique features of the home or surrounding area -- for example, it's had a recent addition constructed, it's subject to zoning restrictions, it's predisposed to flooding.
+These are things we will find out on our own anyway, and knowing them as soon as possible will likely make your report arrive sooner.

-- Let the occupants know what to expect.
+- Let the homeowner know what to expect.

-Coming from you -- someone they are working with on their loan -- some info about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and can shorten the appraisal inspection time.
-Please feel free to point your clients to our website, where we have multiple pages of relevant information for homeowners as well as others about the appraisal process.
-Have them call us if they want to familiarize themselves with our staff and services.
-And tell them it benefits them to set the appointment soon!
+Hearing it directly from you -- someone they are working with on their loan -- a little information about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and can shorten the time it takes to inspect a home.
+Our website has lots of pages of useful information about the appraisal process for homeowners.
+I encourage you to share it with your customers.
+Have them call us if they want to become familiar with the staff and our services.
+Remind them it benefits them to set the appointment without delay!

 - Why are you still playing phone and fax tag when our website offers up-to-the-minute status updates available online, anytime, 24/7?
-As each important milestone in an assignment is completed, that information can be viewed instantly online.
-There's no easier or faster way to keep track of the status of your report.
+As we complete each important milestone in an assignment, that information can be viewed instantly online.
+It's never been faster and easier to keep track of your report's status.